 Blood Pressure Checks

-Blood Pressure checks can be done by the Health Care Assistant.
+Blood Pressure checks can be done by using the self-service machine in the waiting room or by appointment with the Health Care Assistant.
 If a hypertension check is required a letter will be sent asking you to make an appointment for the Hypertension Clinic.
 Due to COVID-19, unnecessary face to face consultations should be avoided where possible, therefore we encourage patients to purchase a home monitoring Blood Pressure machine from their local pharmacy or online (these cost as little as £15) to record their own blood pressure.
 The clinician requesting the readings will inform you how to submit these.

 Child Health Surveillance (Development checks)